inofix/liferay-modules/README.md

 The Asset Display Hook adds custom display styles to Liferay's Asset Publisher Portlet.
 The hook currently comprises the following styles

 * ifx-abstract: A slight modification of Liferay's abstracts style where the metadata-section is displayed BEFORE title and summary (instead of after).
+*
+### CKEditor Hook

+The CKEditor Hook provides a patch for https://issues.liferay.com/browse/LPS-43513.

 ### Contact Manager